kubernetes-sigs/kind/site/content/docs/user/using-wsl2.md

 ## Getting Windows 10

-Download latest ISO at https://www.microsoft.com/en-us/software-download/windows10ISO.
+Download the latest ISO at https://www.microsoft.com/en-us/software-download/windows10ISO.
 Choose "Windows 10 May 2020 Update".
 If there's a later update, that will work too.

 ### Installing on a virtual machine